patrick-barth/PARANOID/docs/source/ANALYSES.rst

 an evaluation of the sample similarity and therefore a rationale for this analysis.
 Is deactivated by default.

+Associated parameters:
+:ref:`--merge_replicates <merge-replicates>`   Merges replicates according to the name in the :ref:`barcode file <barcodes>` :ref:`--correlation_analysis <correlation-analysis>`   Does a correlation analysis for merged replicates

 .. _RNA-subtype-analysis:

 RNA subtypes